There are bundles of tips and tricks for 16- to 25-year-olds to plot the path to financial independence without getting ripped off.

 From a free £3,000 towards your first home with a Help to Buy ISA to a third off train travel and getting paid to drink, this guide's focused on tips which can apply to ALL under-25s – but there are tons more student-specific tips in our Student Checklist.

 The best place to start saving is a Help to Buy ISA

 Whether or not you're actually going to end up buying a home with it, if you've spare cash to stash, a Help to Buy ISA is a sensible place to start.
-The interest rates are high anyway (up to 3%) – and if you do use one to buy, the state will add a further 25% free cash to your pot (up to £3,000).
+The interest rates are high anyway (about 2%) – and if you do use one to buy, the state will add a further 25% free cash to your pot (up to £3,000).